Khuddam-ul Ahmadiyya: Belgium

 Majlis Khuddam-ul Ahmadiyya Belgium (MKAB) is situated in Brussels, Belgium.
 It consists of 12 local chapters.
 The main purpose of this organization is to guide its youth and serve mankind.

 Canada

 The headquarters (Markaz) for Majlis Khuddam-ul Ahmadiyya Canada (MKAC) is in Maple, Ontario in Peace Village (96 Ahmadiyya Ave, Vaughan, Ontario).
 The main purpose of this organization is to guide its youth and serve mankind.
 MKAC has multiple charity events like Humanity First, Million Pounds of Food Campaign, Run for Vaughan, Run for Bradford, Run for Windsor and many others.
-The National Ijtema (yearly three day youth camp) is held in Bradford, Ontraio.
+The National Ijtema (yearly three day youth camp) is held in Bradford, Ontario.
 MKAC has multiple events including refresher courses, New Year's Eve events, sleep overs and camps, and many more.
 MKAC gets direct instructions from the caliph of Islam, Mirza Masroor Ahmad and has an elected president (Sadr Majlis Khuddam-ul Ahmadiyya) that is approved by the caliph after every 2 years.